 John the Baptist was the last prophet in the Bible who spoke about the coming Messiah.
 He was also a preacher who baptized people and denounced their sins.
-Jesus Christ was John’s cousin, and John had been born some years before he was conceived.
+Jesus Christ was John’s cousin, with John being about 6 months older than Jesus.

 Elizabeth and Zechariah, Parents of John the Baptist